elixir-nx/ex_faiss/README.md

 ExFaiss will download, build, and cache Faiss on the first compilation.
 You must have CMake installed in order to build Faiss.

-### MacOS Compilation
+### macOS Compilation

-For some reason Faiss requires OpenMP to build and the built in Apple LLVM Clang compilers do not include it.
-So if you have troubles building using a mac you will need to install LLVM from homebrew.
+If you have troubles building on a macOS, you can try installing LLVM from homebrew.

 ```shell
 $ brew install llvm cmake